oracle/python-cx_Oracle/README.txt

 SOURCE INSTALL:
-This module has been built with Oracle 8.1.7, 9.2.0 and 10.2.0 on Linux, Solaris, HP/UX, Tru64 Unix and Windows.
+This module has been built with Oracle 9.2.0, 10.2.0, 11.1.0 on Linux, Solaris and Windows.
 It will likely build on other platforms and other Oracle versions but I haven't tried them.
 Use the provided setup.py to build and install the module which makes use of the distutils module.
 Note that on Windows, I have used mingw32 (http://www.mingw.org) and the module will not build with MSVC without modification.
 The commands required to build and install the module are as follows:

 	python setup.py build
 	python setup.py install